lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 ```
 [Link to code block](https://github.com/lukrycyfa/crowdfund-tutorial-project/blob/main/contracts/Crowdfund.sol#L30).

-- Now we will need to identify a donor, a post and who is liking a post so...
+- Now we will need to identify a donor, a post and who is liking a post so..
     - Here we will be creating three structs the first struct for a `Donor` having variables `donorsIdx`, `adr`, `amount` and `donCount`.
     - the second struct for a `Post` having variables `postIdx`, `author`, `post`, `slug` and `likecount`.
     - And the third struct for a `likeAdrs`.
 With variables `user` and `liked`.